zoogeny/zoogeny/books/story-self/13-Chapter-7-Value-Of-Submission-outline.md

 - The problem is the outline.
 It is not correctly moving the thought from premise to conclusion.

 - I am not describing the submissive God as I wish to.

+---

+- The final section on God's submission to our prayers is in contradiction to the view of the Nous and the One as being outside of time.
+    - How can God listen and respond to our prayers?
+        - If we are just happenstance the narrative of the Nous's redemption
+    - The Nous would naturally choose the narrative that ends with the retelling of its own redemption
+        - perhaps there is a bias towards narratives that match our prayers?
+    - I'm not too sure these two views are reconcilable.
+I will let the contradiction stand for now but I will have to justify it or abolish it at some point